braph-software/BRAPH-2/tutorials/data/tut_ba/readme.md

 ## Open the GUI  [⬆](#Table-of-Contents)

 The brain atlas GUI is the first step in most BRAPH 2 pipelines.
 You can open it by typing `braph2` in MatLab's terminal, which allows you to select a pipeline containing the steps required to perform your analysis.
-The initial step is typically to upload the brain atlas directly (Figure 3c-d) after clicking ``Load Atlas''.
+The initial step is typically to upload the brain atlas directly (Figure 3c-d) after clicking "Load Atlas".

 <img src="fig03.jpg" alt="Upload a brain atlas">